List of unproduced film projects based on Marvel Comics: Captain Britain and the Black Knight

-On June 27, 2017, in an interview with Hey U Guys, Kevin Feige stated that Marvel Studios had discussed bringing Brian Braddock/Captain Britain to the Marvel Cinematic Universe stating "We have discussed it.
-There are a lot of actors that come in and ask for the part so we'll have to see".
+On June 27, 2017, in an interview with Hey U Guys, Kevin Feige stated that Marvel Studios had discussed bringing Brian Braddock/Captain Britain to the Marvel Cinematic Universe, stating "We have discussed it.
+There are a lot of actors that come in and ask for the part, so we'll have to see".

 On May 10, 2018, Simon Pegg expressed interest in portraying Captain Britain.

 On September 8, 2018, it was reported that Marvel Studios had booked space at Pinewood Studios UK in November and December 2018 to hold auditions for a project called Captain Britain and the Black Knight.

 On November 10, 2021, Henry Cavill expressed interest in portraying Captain Britain.

 Untitled Drax and Mantis film

 In March 2020, Drax actor Dave Bautista revealed that James Gunn, director of the Guardians of the Galaxy trilogy, had pitched a film based around the characters of Drax and Mantis to Marvel Studios, but that it could not release within the next five years due to a full release schedule.
 Bautista was interested in appearing in the film.
 In May 2021, Bautista theorised that the studio may have had no interest in the project, due to a lack of communication about it.
 He indicated that he would likely retire from playing the role of Drax after Guardians of the Galaxy Vol. 3 due to his age, but Drax would remain in the MCU.
-Gunn replied through Twitter stating that he believed the role should not be recast.
+Gunn replied through Twitter, stating that he believed the role should not be recast.

 Rocket and Groot Film

-In 2023, James Gunn had revealed that prior to his firing he had had planned for the story of Guardians of the Galaxy Volume 3 to play out in a Rocket and Groot Film, however, it was later decided to combine it with Guardians of the Galaxy Volume 3.
+In 2023, James Gunn had revealed that before his firing he had planned for the story of Guardians of the Galaxy Volume 3 to play out in a Rocket and Groot Film, however, it was later decided to combine it with Guardians of the Galaxy Vol. 3.